Woman left balding and bedbound by eczema clears condition with a £9 face cream

 “It didn’t work, it made me go purple, but I tried it as I was so desperate to do something and so scared of being bedbound again.”

-Just when she believed there was nothing else left to try, Kimberley’s mum, Janey Reardon, 56, a retired receptionist, discovered Balmonds Skin Salvation cream in March this year.
+Just when she believed there was nothing else left to try, Kimberley’s mum, Janey Reardon, 56, a retired receptionist, discovered the £9 cream in March this year.

 Picking up a 30ml bottle for £8.99, she handed it to her daughter who cautiously applied some to a small patch on her finger.